MirandaLv/pyShore/README.md

 ## pyShore

-pyShore is an open source toolkit for mapping shoreline structures with a UNet framework pre-trained with high resolution orthoimagery.
-The workflow is the steps to use this tool in ArcGIS Pro.
+pyShore is an open source toolkit for mapping shoreline structures with a U-Net framework pre-trained on high-resolution orthoimagery.
+The following flowchart outlines the use of this tool in ArcGIS Pro.

 ![alt text](images/ArcGIS_flow.jpg)